Scientific: Aloe striata subsp. striata

 Landscape Use: Small-scale clumping aloe for bold textural accent in planting locations ranging from full sun to partial shade, small scale ground cover or edging plant for succulent or rock gardens, great patio container plant or walkway plant.

-Form & Character: Succulent, slowly clumping, mounding, stiff, tight, and adorable.
+Form & Character: Slowly clumping, mounding, stiff, tight, vulnerable and adorable.

-Growth Habit: Evergreen, herbaceous perennial that spreads slowly by surface stems.
+Growth Habit: Evergreen, succulent, herbaceous perennial that spreads slowly by surface stems.
 Foliage might extend to 2 feet above the ground surface.

 Foliage/Texture: Basal clumps of succulent, pointed, elongated, triangular grayish green leaves, leaf margins reddened; coarse texture.

 Flowers & Fruits: Beautiful umbellate arborescent coral colored flower spikes to several feet tall; fruits are green and multi-carpulate, are on long, branched stalks, and are not particularly showy.

 Seasonal Color: Brilliantly colored coral orange flower spikes during late winter/early spring - typically February in Phoenix.

 Temperature: Like most aloes, coral aloe is intolerant of freezing temperatures.

 Light: Light shade including protection from western afternoon sun is best in Phoenix.